 On October 8, 2021, the Company entered into an amendment (the "Amendment") to the Credit Agreement.
-The Amendment provides for, among other things, additional term loans in an aggregate principal amount of \$38,000 (the "2021 Incremental Term Loan"), the proceeds of which were used to fund the BFT acquisition and the payment of fees, costs and expenses related to the Amendment.
+The Amendment provides for, among other things, additional term loans in an aggregate principal amount of \$38,000 (the "2021 Incremental Term Loan").
 The Amendment also (i) increased the amount of the quarterly principal payments of the loans provided pursuant to the Credit Agreement (including the 2021 Incremental Term Loan) commencing on December 31, 2021 and (ii) amended the amount of the prepayment premium applicable in the event the 2021 Incremental Term Loan is prepaid within two years of the effective date of the Amendment.

 On September 30, 2022, the Company entered into a third amendment (the "Third Amendment") to the Credit Agreement.
-The Third Amendment provides for, among other things, additional term loans in an aggregate principal amount of \$7,500 (the "2022 Incremental Term Loan"), the proceeds of which were used for the acquisition of BodyFit trademark and general corporate purposes, including funding working capital and the payment of fees, costs and expenses related to the Third Amendment.
+The Third Amendment provides for, among other things, additional term loans in an aggregate principal amount of \$7,500 (the "2022 Incremental Term Loan").
 The Third Amendment also (i) increased the amount of the quarterly principal payments of the loans provided pursuant to the Credit Agreement (including the 2022 Incremental Term Loan) commencing on December 31, 2022 to \$759 and (ii) amended the amount of the prepayment premium applicable in the event the 2022 Incremental Term Loan is prepaid within two years of the effective date of the Third Amendment.